WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - debugging is hard but possible

 * what I would suggest is to **make cloud watch log group as your target**.
 You will be able to see all the events!

+- you **cannot create the rule for cloudWatch log group through CF**.
+This is a mess :C

 ### Amazon MQ